Toll road: Collection methods

 With a closed toll system, vehicles collect a ticket when entering the highway.
 In some cases, the ticket displays the toll to be paid on exit.
 Upon exit, the driver must pay the amount listed for the given exit.
 Should the ticket be lost, a driver must typically pay the maximum amount possible for travel on that highway.
 Short toll roads with no intermediate entries or exits may have only one toll plaza at one end, with motorists travelling in either direction paying a flat fee either when they enter or when they exit the toll road.
 In a variant of the closed toll system, mainline barriers are present at the two endpoints of the toll road, and each interchange has a ramp toll that is paid upon exit or entry.
 In this case, a motorist pays a flat fee at the ramp toll and another flat fee at the end of the toll road; no ticket is necessary.
 In addition, with most systems, motorists may pay tolls only with cash or change; debit and credit cards are not accepted.
 However, some toll roads may have travel plazas with ATMs so motorists can stop and withdraw cash for the tolls.

 The toll is calculated by the distance travelled on the toll road or the specific exit chosen.
-In the United States, for instance, the Kansas Turnpike, Ohio Turnpike, New Jersey Turnpike, most of the Indiana Toll Road, New York State Thruway, and Florida's Turnpike currently implement closed systems.
+In the United States, for instance, the New Jersey Turnpike and most of the Ohio Turnpike and Indiana Toll Road currently implement closed systems.
+The Pennsylvania Turnpike, Massachusetts Turnpike, Florida's Turnpike, Kansas Turnpike, and New York State Thruway are toll roads that used to feature closed toll systems, but have been converted to open road tolling in recent years.

 The Union Toll Plaza on the Garden State Parkway was the first ever to use an automated toll collection machine.
 A plaque commemorating the event includes the first quarter collected at its toll booths.

 The first major deployment of an RFID electronic toll collection system in the United States was on the Dallas North Tollway in 1989 by Amtech (see TollTag).
 The Amtech RFID technology used on the Dallas North Tollway was originally developed at Sandia Labs for use in tagging and tracking livestock.
 In the same year, the Telepass active transponder RFID system was introduced across Italy.
 Several US states now use mobile tolling platforms to facilitate use of payment via smartphones.